-Exams
+1. Exams

-There will be 5 tests during the Spring semester.
+There will be 4 exams during the Fall semester.
 The tests will focus on the material covered during the most recent class segment.
-The 5th test will be given during the final exam period.
+They are all weighted equally towards the final class grade.
+The 4th test will be given during the final exam period.
 More detail will be provided about the material assessed by each test closer in time to the test dates.
 It should be noted that most of the statistical skills acquired during this class are constantly building upon earlier learning.
 This means that even though each test will focus on the preceding section of the course, students might need to recall skills learned in earlier sections.
 There are no make-ups for these tests and the tests must be taken on the scheduled dates.
+Each exam will be scored on the basis of 100 points.
+These tests will count 80% of your class grade.